Idlesome/channelpositivity/data/articles/markdown/you-dont-need-to-meditate.md

 This all adds up logically, only there’s something really unintuitive about it, which is not obvious at first.
 The focus of the whole thing is thinking, but the result should be that you end up _not_ thinking.

-While this can be useful for disciplining the mind, the focus on thinking appears to be a distraction.
-It’s like digging yourself out of a hole.
+While this can be useful for disciplining the mind and training an awareness of thoughts, the focus on thinking is not actually the point, it’s only the vessel.
+When you don’t understand the destination, you can feel like you’re digging yourself out of a hole; using thoughts to stop thinking.

 Other meditation methods say you should let your mind wander, notice when you’re thinking and then gently bring your focus back to the meditation; which may be to focus on the breath or some other sensation.

-This is pre-occupied with sensations; it doesn’t dig deep enough to give us real insight.
-And it doesn’t seem like this is how the Buddha would have achieved enlightenment.
-Even if you were an expert in being aware of the breath, this alone cannot be the fundamental wisdom that is central to Buddhism and meditation.
-You are not going to learn much about yourself by repeatedly forcing your mind to focus on sensation.
+If you are only pre-occupied with sensations, it will take a very long time for you to get to the real insight.
+Even if you were an expert in being aware of the breath, this alone is not enough to get to lasting inner peace.

 So what are these techniques really getting at, and why are they taught in this way?
 Part of the issue is that the problem they are trying to solve is itself contradictory and difficult to explain.
 But the methods are easy to explain.
 So we end up with teachers who explain all method, and no purpose.

 But it turns out, you don’t need the method, only the purpose.
+When a master of Zen is enlightened, he stops meditating - he doesn’t need to any more because he’s free of the problems that made him want to meditate in the first place.

-You can achieve the same thing without making yourself sit down and “not think” every day.
+You can actually achieve the same thing without making yourself sit down and “not think” every day.
 Actually, you need to think to get the transformation.
-It’s in this way that we could spend years meditating and get nowhere; we approach meditation like a pill for stress and it’s much easier to use a daily “hack” than try to understand the cause of the problem.
+It’s in this way that we could spend years meditating and get nowhere; we approach meditation like a pill for stress and it’s much easier to convince yourself to use a daily “hack” than try to get down to the roots of the problem.

-While you can definitely reduce stress from practicing relaxation and mind calming techniques every day (we don’t need studies to know that!), as soon as you’re done you re-enter the storm that is life and start stressing again.
-You don’t get lasting transformation, just a window of peace - and that’s only if you’re good at meditation.
+While you can definitely reduce stress from practicing relaxation and mind calming techniques every day, if as soon as you’re done you re-enter the storm that is life and start stressing again, you don’t get lasting transformation, just a window of peace - and that’s only if you’re good at meditation and practice regularly.

+This is why the original translation of the word “meditation” is “the art of living” - it’s not just what you do during meditation, but how you live the rest of your life that matters; and this is the art we must master.

 The true process is much deeper and much more transformational, and it’s also much simpler, once you get your head around it.